Plasma Cleaning for Wire Bonding and Gold Bump Flip Chip

 Plasma cleaning and surface modification technology is a necessary step in the microelectronics assembly process.
 Argon plasma in a parallel plate (RIE) vacuum chamber design has proven effective at removing nickel compounds from gold bond pad surfaces.
 As engineers look to reduce Au plating thicknesses to save on material costs, the propensity for nickel migration increases and thus the need to remove these surface impurities by plasma treatment.
 With Au thicknesses down to 50nm (2 <µin) being introduced, an objective review of the plasma cleaning method in place is important to insure quality remains high in the wire bonding and flip chip attach steps.

-The OptiGlow ACE can be used for plasma cleaning or etching.
-It has the ability to perform plasma or reactive ion etching (RIE).
+The OptiGlow ACE or the AutoGlow can be used for plasma cleaning or etching. http://www.glowresearch.org/autoglow-plasma-system